PacktPublishing/Implementing-Microsoft-Azure-Infrastructure-Solutions-Exam-Guide-70-533/README.md

 ## Feedback
 Create an issue here, to send your direct feedback, we'll get back to you as soon as possible.

+You can also visit author's blog : www.cloud-melon.com  or @MelonyQ on Twitter

 ## Learn More
 More details on :